-- The van style class B offers the highest range with 18-20 MPG.
+- The van style class B offers the highest range with 18-20 MPG travel trailers.

 RV Class C

-- Smaller class C’s can provide a better rate of 10-15 MPG.
+- Smaller class C’s can provide a better rate of 10-15 MPG travel.

 RV Class A, B, & C (Diesel)

 - Opting for a diesel-powered engine of any size could give you as much as a 30 percent boost in fuel economy compared to its gas engine counterpart.

 What RV has the Best Gas Mileage?

 How Much Gas Does an RV Hold?

 The amount of gas that your RV can hold in its fuel tank will depend on whether it runs on diesel or gas.
 The typical diesel RV comes equipped with a 90-gallon fuel tank.
 The average gas-fueled RV can usually hold up to 80 gallons.

 Is Diesel More Fuel-efficient than Gasoline in an RV?

 You can bet on a more fuel-efficient vehicle when you opt for diesel vs. gas.
-Diesel engines, on average, have the ability to convert nearly half of its fuel energy into mechanical energy, which ensures longer life and better handling.
+Diesel engines, on average, have the ability to convert nearly half of their fuel energy into mechanical energy, which ensures longer life and better handling.

 Although the cost of diesel fuel has risen in recent years, diesel motorhome models often require less fuel when compared to traditional gas-fueled RVs.
 The specific gas mileage of a diesel RV will depend on the type and size you’re choosing, but according to this extensive comparison, a class A diesel motorhome or RV typically gets an average of 10 mpg.